lbc1013/SDC-Product/README.md

 ```
 -> This will install all necessary packages, and start the express server.
 Open http://localhost:3000

+## Usage

+- You can test the api by sending curl commands or a service to send requests for you such as [Postman](https://www.postman.com/).
+- Alternatively, you could install one of the front end clients and direct it to this api in order to fully use it.

 ## Team Members
 - Byungchan Lee